vrugtehagel/yozo.ooo/src/docs/components/meta/attribute/index.md

 </script>
 ```

-This specific example is a bit fragile in terms of assigning non-date objects to the property, and we may make it a bit more forgiving in `js`live.link()``'s options (specifically, the `js`set`` handler), but it demonstrates the use case regardless.
+This specific example is a bit fragile in terms of assigning non-date objects to the property, and we may make it a bit more forgiving in `live.link()`{js}'s options (specifically, the `set`{js} handler), but it demonstrates the use case regardless.

 ## Usage notes

 While the properties on a component's state object [`$`](/docs/components/$/) are live, the properties exposed on the custom element itself are not.
-The exposed properties also do not participate or add anything to [monitored](/docs/monitor/) contexts, unlike using the property on the internal state object `js`$``, which acts like any other live variable.
+The exposed properties also do not participate or add anything to [monitored](/docs/monitor/) contexts, unlike using the property on the internal state object `$`{js}, which acts like any other live variable.

 ## See also